Live map Pricing Start free trial

 Is Air India Safe?
 Safety Record, Fleet & Routes 2026

-Air India (IATA: AI, ICAO: AIC) is India's flag carrier, returned to Tata Sons ownership in January 2022.
-Factual profile of fleet renewal, hubs at Delhi and Mumbai, IATA IOSA status, and 2024-2026 operational notes including the AI171 accident and Pakistan airspace closure impact.
+Air India (IATA: AI, ICAO: AIC) is India's flag carrier, returned to Tata Sons ownership in January 2022, operating primary hubs at Delhi and Mumbai.
+This is a factual profile: how airline safety is actually established, the industry-wide base rate, Air India's certifications and fleet, its route network, and 2024-2026 operational notes.

 TL;DR